rgoksel/rgoksel/README.md

 ## About Me
 Hi, I'm Rabia Göksel Demiray.

 Recently, I'm a undergraduate Electronics and Communication engineering student at Istanbul Technical University.
-Also, I am a main course student at Ecole 42 Istanbul for 6 months.
+Also, I am a main course student at Ecole 42 Istanbul for 1 year.

 I'm coding in C for a while and also trying to learn digital design with Verilog and VHDL.
 I have worked with Python and embedded C with stm32 and arduino before.